FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 The options object has a few important properties:

 - the `publicKey` top-level key: this indicates we're using WebAuthn
-- the `rpId`: this tells the authenticator which website this request is for, such as cosmosclownstore.com
+- the `rpId`: the website this request is for, such as cosmosclownstore.com
 - the `challenge`: a random string to prevent replay attacks
+- the `allowCredentials`: an array of credentials which are acceptable to this website

 There are other options as well, which allow the site to determine if the user should be fully verified and authenticated or just prove presence.
 That option will be discussed more below.